Apgoldberg1/Dex-Net-5.0/README.md

 pip install -e .
 ```

-The Dex-Net dataset used for this repository can be downloaded [here]()
+The Dex-Net dataset used for this repository for training can be downloaded [here]()

-Other published datasets and mesh files can be found [here](https://drive.google.com/drive/u/1/folders/1-6o1-AlZs-1WWLreMa1mbWnXoeIEi14t)

-"DexNetGQCNN" suction grasp model weights can be dowloaded [here]()

-"EfficientNet" suction grasp model weights can be downloaded [here]()

-"DexNetFCGQCNN" suction grasp model weights can be downloaded [here]()

-"DexNetGQCNN" parallel jaw grasp model weights can be downloaded [here])()

-"DexNetFCGQCNN" parallel jaw grasp model weights can be downloaded [here]()
+The model weights for suction and parallel jaw grasp models can be found [here]().
 See grasp models section for more model details.

+Other published datasets and mesh files from previous works can be found [here](https://drive.google.com/drive/u/1/folders/1-6o1-AlZs-1WWLreMa1mbWnXoeIEi14t)

 ## Usage